PanicStation.org

 Do not do these things

-• Don’t keep opening the doors “to check”.
+• Don’t keep opening the doors to check.

-• Don’t taste food to judge safety.
+• Don’t taste food to judge whether it is safe.

 What to do now